 This automation significantly reduces internal admin times, allowing leadership teams to focus on culture and strategic talent development.

-How Companies Can Prepare for the AI Era
+How Companies Can Prepare for the Artificial Intelligence Era

 The rise of AI calls for urgent action with long-term vision and professional ethics.